 Retrieving Values From the WebSocketReceiver

-We used a WebSocketReceiver to receive a JSON message from the WebSocketSender in the first workspace.
+In the first workspace, we used a WebSocketReceiver to receive a JSON message from the WebSocketSender.
 The JSONFlattener then extracts the WebSocket message into attributes and values.

 Limiting the Frequency of Emails

 Emails in this demo are limited to a frequency of 30 minutes so that the receiving email address doesn’t get spammed.
-In a regular deployment, emails could be configured to send with every new flooding event.
+In a regular deployment, emails could be configured to be sent with every new flooding event.
 Values are sorted by station, and a sampler releases the last value received for each station when the time window ends.

 Testing Current Water Levels for a Flood

 We then set up a TestFilter to check water levels against known flood levels at each station.
 If a flood is detected, an email is sent with a list of the stations affected, the current water level, and the known flood height.
 The email body was customized using the HTMLReportGenerator.
-The HTML content generated by the HTMLReportGenerator is linked to an Email External Action in FME Server using the Automations Writer.
+The HTML content generated by the HTMLReportGenerator is linked to an Email External Action in FME Flow using the Automations Writer.
 Below is a sample email.

 Using the Group By Parameter